-New students must receive two doses of the Varicella vaccination, which are given at least 28 days apart.
-ETSU will allow students to register for fulltime courses for one semester if they have had only the first of the two vaccinations; however, the second vaccination must be administered before they can register for the following semester.
+All new, incoming students must receive two doses of the Varicella vaccination, which are given at least 28 days apart.
+ETSU will allow students to register for full-time courses for one semester if they have had only the first dose of the Varicella and the first dose of MMR; however, the second vaccination must be administered before they can register for the following semester.
+Please complete the One-Semester Only Immunization Waiver if you have received the first dose of both of these vaccinations.
 Persons who believe they had chicken pox in the past must present medical documentation to ETSU Student/University Health Services from a medical practice or health department.
 Those who are unable to show proof, or are not sure if they have had the disease, can have a titer, or blood test, which would indicate if the person has immunity.
 Students who have been admitted to ETSU can have the titer done at ETSU Student/University Health Services or any local health department.